I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	rule succeeds.

 Effect of casting magic missile at the square hole:
-	if Prison Visit is happening
+	if Prison Visit is happening:
-	begin;
 		record outcome "and a spectacular firework of a missile is fired into the afternoon air.
 It must get the attention of anyone around, surely?
 And your heart surges as one end of a forty-foot coil of rope is thrown down, and a vague shape from above gives a muffled yell, and you step onto the grappling hook to be pulled up, up, above the old coffins and over the lip of the trap-doorway to...

 Oh, well, isn't that just [italic type]exactly[roman type] like life?
 You leap backwards.
 So does your benefactor.
 The trap-door slams angrily shut, swallowing the rope as if it were so much spaghetti";
 		record event the rescued from the archive rule;
-	otherwise;
+	otherwise:
 		record outcome "and a spectacular firework of a missile is fired into the afternoon air.
 It must get the attention of anyone around, surely?
 But then, in a ruined city, who's to see it";
-	end if;
 	rule succeeds.

 Instead of listening during Prison Visit, say "The trouble is, the harder you concentrate on listening, the more you hear your own heartbeat and breathing."